Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Annual Budget Adjustments

-Financial aid, as awarded or borrowed under federal or private programs, cannot exceed the KHSC-KansasCOM student budget.
-KHSC-KansasCOM attempts to make adequate financial assistance available to all students within the limits of the student budget and the availability of loans and scholarships.
+Financial aid, as awarded or borrowed under federal or private programs, cannot exceed the KHSU-KansasCOM student budget.
+KHSU-KansasCOM attempts to make adequate financial assistance available to all students within the limits of the student budget and the availability of loans and scholarships.

 May 1st is the deadline for submission of these forms, and there could be an earlier date for graduating OMS IV students who may have an earlier last date of attendance.
 No adjustments will be considered after the loan period has expired for that academic year.
 An exception may be made for medical/dental expenses for which an insurance claim has not been paid.
 If you have questions about this policy, please contact the Office of Financial Aid.